Discover a secret trail of tropical forests, untouched backwaters & virgin beaches in Kerala

 If you feel you haven’t seen enough of Wayanad in the first two days, you could sign up for a half day or full day cycling trip through the sunny plains, fields, lakes and temples of South Wayanad.

-Day 7: Private Island Stay in Kasaragod
+Days 5 to 7: Private Island Stay in Kasaragod

-You spend your last night in a small piece of paradise, in a laterite stone cottage with an open-rooftop shower and traditional Kerala-style tiled roof, overlooking an expanse of backwaters as open as a river, dotted on the far end with palm trees.
+You spend your last three nights in a small piece of paradise, in a laterite stone cottage with an open-rooftop shower and traditional Kerala-style tiled roof, overlooking an expanse of backwaters as open as a river, dotted on the far end with palm trees.
 You can spend your time interacting with your personable host, treating yourself to finger-licking good food, and lounging in your balcony or on one of many hammocks across the island, soaking in the spectacular views of the backwaters and watching fishing boats go by.

 You can swim in the backwaters (they are that clean!), go on a boat ride along the coconut-fringed countryside, and indulge in a beach picnic on virgin sandy beaches across the coast.
 You can opt for a traditional Ayurvedic massage on the island, or take a trip to see mussel farming in the surrounding waters.